hakav/hakav.github.io/index.md

 PhD Student in Mathematics at Sorbonne University / IMJ-PRG

-📬  [my-lastname]@imj-prg.fr
+📬  hakavuori@imj-prg.fr

 ---

 ## About

-I am a PhD student at Institut de Mathématiques de Jussieu–Paris Rive Gauche (IMJ-PRG), where I began my doctoral studies in January 2025 under the supervision of [Karim Adiprasito](https://webusers.imj-prg.fr/%7Ekarim.adiprasito/).
-I am interested in the interplay between algebra, geometry and combinatorics, in particular through topics such as combinatorial Hodge theory, commutative algebra and toric geometry.
+I am a PhD student at Sorbonne University / Institut de Mathématiques de Jussieu–Paris Rive Gauche (IMJ-PRG), where I began my doctoral studies in January 2025 under the supervision of [Karim Adiprasito](https://webusers.imj-prg.fr/%7Ekarim.adiprasito/).
+Broadly speaking, I am interested in the interplay between algebra, geometry, and combinatorics, in particular through commutative algebra, toric geometry, and combinatorial Hodge theory.

 I am supported by the [Osk.
 Huttunen Foundation](https://oskhuttunen.fi/).
-For the 2025–2026 academic year, I am visiting [David Speyer](https://websites.umich.edu/~speyer/) at the University of Michigan as a Fulbright grantee, funded by a [Fulbright-Technology Industries of Finland](https://www.fulbright.fi/grants-masters-studies/fulbright-technology-industries-finland-grants) grant.
+For the 2025–2026 academic year, I was visiting [David Speyer](https://websites.umich.edu/~speyer/) at the University of Michigan as a Fulbright grantee, funded by a [Fulbright-Technology Industries of Finland](https://www.fulbright.fi/grants-masters-studies/fulbright-technology-industries-finland-grants) grant.

 Prior to my PhD, I completed an MSc in Mathematics (2024) and a BSc in Engineering Physics and Mathematics (2023) at Aalto University.